-Samsung Galaxy S25 review: A compact flagship that just about maintains its edge | Expert Reviews
+Samsung Galaxy S25 Review: A Compact Flagship That Just About Maintains Its Edge | Expert Reviews

 Samsung hasn’t done much with the Galaxy S25’s camera hardware.
 It’s the same set-up as the Galaxy S24 and the Galaxy S23, with a 50-megapixel (f/1.8) main camera, a 12-megapixel (f/2.2) 120-degree ultrawide, and a 10-megapixel (f/2.4) 3x telephoto camera.

-It’s a shame that there’s nothing new to note here, though it must be restated that Samsung is the only company to offer a compact flagship phone with a dedicated telephoto camera for less than £800.
-It’s now a fairly old trick but it remains a good one.
+It’s a shame that there’s nothing new to note here, though it must be restated that Samsung is the only company to offer a compact flagship phone with a dedicated telephoto camera for less than $800.
+It’s now fairly old hat, but it remains a good one.

 Unsurprisingly, the quality of these zoomed shots is a key strength for this phone, at least compared to the Pixel 9 and the iPhone 16, both of which must crop in on the main sensor to achieve something approximating 3x results.